Pudl0/guardian-of-orkadatas-secrets/README.md

 [Example Compose](/docker-compose.yml)

 There is a default compose provided.
-The enviroment variables need to be changed to make the bot work.
+The enviroment variables need to be set to make the bot work.
 See [Environment Variables](#environment-variables)

 ## Environment Variables

-You need to change these Enviroment Variables to make the bot work.
+You need to set these Enviroment Variables to make the bot work.
-Create a `.env` in the root folder for development or pass them through the compose file.
+Create a `.env` in the root folder with following variables:

 - `DISCORD_TOKEN`: the token of your discord bot.
 - `DISCORD_CLIENT_ID`: the client id of your discord bot.